lethang7794/book-store/README.md

 <!-- View online at: `Your URL here` -->
 <!-- TODO: 🎉 Public online to CodePen/Repl.it/CodeSandbox/Netlify then update the link here -->

-Summary: This bookstore app is built with React, React Router and a custom fake backend.
+Summary: This bookstore app is built with React, React Router and a custom mock-up backend.

 <!-- ## Video Walkthrough
 Here's a walkthrough of implemented user stories.